Sangoma Technologies Corporation: Acquisitions

 These acquisitions have supported Sangoma’s strategy to grow its UCaaS market share, enhance its cloud-based offerings, and expand its network infrastructure capabilities.

 Operations

 Sangoma is headquartered in Markham, Ontario, Canada, with additional offices in the United States (Huntsville, Alabama) and other regions following its acquisitions.
 As of 2025, Sangoma generates trailing twelve-month revenue of $238 million and has a market capitalization of $185 million.
 The company employs approximately [employee count, e.g., 500; source needed] staff globally.
 Sangoma serves over 100,000 customers across more than 2.7 million UC seats, primarily targeting SMBs, enterprises, and service providers in North America, Europe, and Asia.
 Its products are distributed through a global network of resellers, system integrators, and cloud service providers.

-Industry Context

-Sangoma operates in the competitive Communications as a Service (CaaS) and VoIP markets, competing with companies like RingCentral, 8x8, and Cisco.
-Its focus on open-source platforms (Asterisk, FreePBX) and hybrid UCaaS solutions differentiates it from competitors, appealing to businesses seeking customizable, cost-effective alternatives.
-Sangoma’s recognition in the Gartner UCaaS Magic Quadrant for ten consecutive years highlights its innovation and market presence.
-The rise of remote work and cloud-based communications has driven demand for Sangoma’s solutions, particularly in the SMB and enterprise sectors.
-[Additional source: e.g., Forrester or IDC analyst report on UCaaS market; source needed.]